 - Hypnosis, a state of focused concentration.
 In hypnosis, a person becomes less aware of his or her surroundings.
 Some people learn to manage pain by concentrating in this way.

 - Yoga, which uses meditation and exercise.
 Yoga helps you improve your breathing, be more flexible, reduce stress, and stay healthy.

 - Transcutaneous electrical nerve stimulation (TENS) applies brief pulses of electricity to nerve endings in the skin.
 This can relieve chronic pain.

 - Counseling (such as cognitive-behavioral therapy) focuses on your mental health and conditions such as stress and depression.
 These can happen along with chronic pain and make it worse.
 To recover from your chronic pain, it is important to take care of your emotional health and your physical health.

 - Several classes of medicines are used for neuropathic pain.
-These include anticonvulsants, such as gabapentin; tricyclic antidepressants, such as amitriptyline; and opioid analgesics, such as morphine.
+These include anticonvulsants (such as gabapentin) and tricyclic antidepressants (such as amitriptyline).

 - Secondary overuse pain is treated through nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
 Limiting the activity that causes pain is also useful, such as taking breaks during the activity.